History of Philippine Airlines: First expansion and modernization (1960–1991)

-In 1975, Philippine Airlines was headquartered at the PAL Building in Makati.
-Between 1979 and 1981, as part of a comprehensive modernization program led by then-PAL President Roman A. Cruz, PAL built a series of mammoth aviation-related facilities around the periphery of the MIA.
-These included the PAL Technical Center, the PAL Inflight Center, the PAL Data Center and the PAL Aviation School.
-In the same time period, PAL also achieved service successes, after being the first airline to be honored by Les Chaines de Rotisseurs, an ancient order of gourmets, with an award for its inflight cuisine.
-On January 4, 1980, The Philippine Airlines' Boeing 747-200 dubbed the Jumbo Jet was the first of its kind to fly across the pacific.
-In addition to that, PAL was also the first airline in the world since the 1950s to introduce numerous fully flat bed seats in one aircraft.
-The 14 sleeping berths in the 747 known as "Skybeds" was certified for landing and take off.
-The "skybeds" were exclusive to first class in the upper deck.
+Between 1979 and 1981, PAL built a series of mammoth aviation-related facilities around the periphery of the MIA as part of a comprehensive modernization program led by then-PAL President Roman A. Cruz.
+These included the PAL Technical Center, the PAL Inflight Center, the PAL Data Center, and the PAL Aviation School.
+Within this period, PAL achieved service successes, after being the first airline to be honored by Les Chaines de Rotisseurs, an ancient order of gourmets, with an award for its inflight cuisine.

+1979 saw the arrival of new aircraft types such as the Airbus A300B4 (dubbed the Love Bus) on November 30 and the Boeing 747-200B (dubbed the Jumbo Jet) on December 24.
+PAL's 747s gained distinction for the upper deck Cloud Nine first class cabin configured with 14 sleeping berths, known as "Skybeds", that were certified for use during take-off and landing.

+On January 4, 1980, Philippine Airlines began operating the Manila-Honolulu-San Francisco route with the Boeing 747-200B.
+The type completely replaced the DC-10s on transpacific services by March 3 that same year.
+The 747s were later adorned with the slogan "Hooray for Hollywood" to commemorate the start of a new service to Los Angeles via Honolulu on December 17, 1980.

 On April 2, 1982, a PAL Boeing 747-200B arriving from San Francisco via Honolulu became the first aircraft to dock at the new 800-million peso Terminal 1 of Manila International Airport.
-PAL would later strengthen its cargo-handling capability by building a dedicated cargo terminal building adjacent to the MIA passenger terminal and installing cargo-refrigeration equipment in 1983.
+PAL would later strengthen its cargo-handling capability by building a dedicated cargo terminal adjacent to the MIA passenger terminal and installing cargo-refrigeration equipment in 1983.
 The new facilities, which catered mainly to international cargo services, enabled PAL to become a fully equipped cargo handler.
 Services to Paris and Zürich began in November 1982.

-After Cruz's resignation to President Cory Aquino on the last day of the 1986 EDSA Revolution, Dante G. Santos became PAL president.
-He launched a massive modernization of the domestic fleet with the acquisition of the Short 360, nicknamed The Sunriser, in May 1987, the Fokker 50 in August 1988 and the Boeing 737-300 jet in August 1989.
-Corazon Aquino also abolished Marcos's one-airline policy in 1988.
+The latter half of the 1980s saw Roman Cruz's resignation to President Cory Aquino on the last day of the 1986 EDSA Revolution and the abolishment of Marcos's one-airline policy in 1988.
+Cruz's successor, Dante G. Santos, launched a massive fleet restructuring, which primarily focused on modernizing the domestic fleet through the acquisition of the Short 360, nicknamed The Sunriser, in May 1987, the Fokker 50 in August 1988, and the Boeing 737-300 jet in August 1989.
+Coinciding with the change in management was the introduction of the airline's "Sunriser" corporate identity designed by Landor Associates, which remains in use today.